 An impact drill has an impact function and a hammer drill has a hammer function.
 That's easy enough to remember.
-The main difference is in the force that is transferred to the drill head.
-The hammer function gives a blow on the head of the hammer drill, which pulsates rather than rotates.
-The force with which that happens is many times greater than the impact function an impact drill uses.
+The main difference is in the force that's transferred to the drill head.
+The hammer function gives a knock on the head of the hammer drill, which pulsates rather than it rotates.
+The force of this knock is many times greater than the impact function an impact drill uses.
 It has to be, since a hammer drill has to get through much harder materials.
 Still, the impact function works more or less the same way: in this mode, the drill bit doesn't just rotate, it also makes an "impacting" motion.
-That allows the drill to also get through that stone wall.
+This allows the drill to also get through that stone wall.
 The hammering force of a hammer drill is expressed in Joules.
 The more powerful a hammer drill is, the bigger the holes you can make with it and the quicker you can get through concrete.

 What material will you be drilling?

 Okay, now we know that you use a hammer drill to drill concrete, and not an impact drill.
 But what about making holes in wood, metal, or tiles and masonry?
 An impact drill is a better choice than a hammer drill in that case.
 Naturally, the powerful hammer drill will have no problem getting through the material, but the high RPM means that there's a risk you'll damage the material.
 An impact drill generally has 2 mechanical speed settings and an adjustable RPM, allowing you to use the perfect settings for your job.
 Just don't forget to switch off the impact or hammer function if you're drilling wood or metal!